 Filing Fee: $70

-While it’s not mandatory to have one in Utah, creating it organizes the internal affairs of your platform especially when it comes to dealing with its members.
-An Operating Agreement is an internal arrangement between members of your LLC on matters of financial and managerial responsibilities and rights.
+While it’s not mandatory to have one in Utah, creating it organizes the internal affairs of your business.
+An Operating Agreement sets an internal arrangement about financial and managerial responsibilities for LLC members, and clarifies their rights and options.
 It also serves to protect the organization’s limited liability status.

-Bookmark the Salt Lake City district office of the Small Business Administration and the state’s Business Services page because they’re likely going to be go-to sources.
+Bookmark the Salt Lake City district office of the Small Business Administration and the state’s Business Services page, because they’re likely going to be go-to sources.
 If you need additional help, there’s a Business License Service we recommend.